 Canola Oil – 5-10ml

 Best practice is to apply the foliar sprays at sunset or just before lights off.
 If indoors, switch off all fans leaving your extraction running.
 Apply to the stems starting from the bottom up following the main stem and then each side branch too.
 Turn the plant 180 degrees and repeat.
 Next, spray the undersides of the leaves from the bottom up while rotating the plant a little at a time until you’ve gone right round from top to bottom.
-Move onto spraying the upper surface of the leaves from the top down also rotating the plant and finally from the side too turning as you go.
-By this time the plant should be dripping with solution.
+Move onto the upper surface of the leaves from the top down.
+Rotate the plant and finally spray from the side too, turning as you go.
+By this time the plant should be wet with solution.
 Any spots missed is a place mildew can grow so make sure you do a good job.

-We often get calls with customers who have issues with powdery mildew in late stages of flower looking for a cure.
-When we ask what they were doing as prevention there’s usually just silence on the other side.
-Our advice is to get an IPM program together, chat to other growers about what they use if you need some help.
-The worst thing you could do is nothing and expect for everything to go without a hitch.
-Rather do something and have peace of mind that your cannabis flower is clean and safe to smoke.
+We often get calls with clients who have issues with powdery mildew in late stages of flower looking for a cure.
+When we ask what they were doing as prevention it’s usually just quiet on the other side.
+Our advice is to get an IPM program together.
+Chat to other growers about what they use if you need some help.
+The worst thing you could do is nothing and expect for all to go well.
+Rather do some prevention and have peace of mind that your cannabis flower is clean and safe to smoke.
 It takes a bit of effort for successful powdery mildew prevention but it’s well worth it.

 More Tips

 Growing strains resistant to powdery mildew can also aid in prevention.
-Although there isn’t one single cannabis strain that is totally immune to the disease.
+There isn’t one single strain that is immune to the disease.

-Replace air in the grow room every 2 minutes.
-This is the minimum requirements for your plants.
-Adding oscillating fans will improve circulation.
-Keeping temps constant without big fluctuations will also curb infection.
+Cycle air in the grow room every 2 minutes.
+This is the least your plants need.
+Adding oscillating fans will aid circulation.
+Keeping temps and humidity stable without big swings will also aid prevention.

 Keep your grow room clean and deep clean after every harvest.
-Clean with a hydrogen peroxide solution if possible.
-Wipe down all your equipment inside the room like fans and wash out trays and pots.
-Rinse dehumidifier and airconditioner piping and tanks.
+Clean with hydrogen peroxide or San-O-Agri Extra if you can.
+Wipe down all your gear inside the room like fans and wash out trays and pots.
+Rinse Dehue and AC piping and tanks.

 0 Comments